-Funds awarded may be used to support personnel salary and fringe benefits, overtime, contractual services, travel, training, equipment, or operating expenses for allowable subrecipient direct service costs, costs for activities supporting direct services, and administrative costs in accordance with 28 C.F.R. §§ 94.119 - 94.121, unless expressly prohibited within this NOFO.
+Funds awarded may be used to support personnel salary and fringe benefits, overtime, contractual services, travel, training, equipment, or operating expenses for Byrne SCIP priority program areas identified in the State Crisis Intervention Plan and within the Priority Program Areas section of this NOFO.
+Funds may also be used for research or evaluation activities regarding (a) the effectiveness of crisis intervention programming in preventing violence and suicide or (b) measures that have been taken to safeguard the constitutional rights of an individual subject to a crisis intervention program.
 Costs must comply with the cost principles set forth in [2 C.F.R.
 Part 200 Subpart E](#).